On this page:

 Meningococcal bacteria cannot usually live for more than a few minutes outside the body.
 As a result, they are not easily transmitted in water supplies, swimming pools, or by routine contact with an infected person in a classroom, dining room, bar, rest room, etc.

-How can meningococcal disease be prevented?
 You can reduce risk for meningococcal disease by avoiding fluids from the nose or mouth, especially:

 - Get vaccinated

 - Do not share eating utensils or drink from the same beverage container